-A major loss like a breakup, house fire, or death can derail your life.
+A major loss like a breakup, house fire, or the death of a loved one can derail your life.
 At times, healing may seem impossible.
 However, there are many things you can do to keep your life moving forward.
 Try these tips for healing after a loss.

 Take Your Time

 Let go of any preconceived notions about how long it takes to grieve a loss.
-Each loss is unique, as is the person experiencing it.
+Though there are common steps to the grieving process, each loss is as unique as the person experiencing it.
 Forget about deadlines and give yourself the grace to grieve and recover at the pace that's right for you.

 Turn to friends, family, and counselors for support in this difficult time.
 Speaking to someone can make a dramatic difference.
 If you're not sure who to talk to, you can always phone a psychic for insightful advice and an empathetic ear.